NikonP/ToucheggKDE_OpenSUSE/README.md

 TouchEgg configuration for Touchpad Gestures like MacOS/Windows for KDE Plasma.
 Finally, enjoy the multi-touch touchpad gesture goodness of MacOS in KDE Plasma!

 ## My tweaks
-Some tweak form my OpenSUSE system:
+Some tweaks form my OpenSUSE system:

 ### Present Windows